Thousands of bereaved families across the UK are struggling to afford the costs of a funeral for their loved ones.

 This year, QSA needs to raise over £500 per working day to keep tackling funeral poverty through our project, Down to Earth.

-This, as our fundriaising priority, will enable us put our three year plan on supporting and advocating for people struggling with funeral costs into action.
+This, as our fundriaising priority, will enable us to put our three year plan on supporting and advocating for people struggling with funeral costs into action.

 Amanda Johnson’s 21-year-old son Rahim died unexpectedly in February of this year.
 Amanda was in debt.
 She had no savings.
 So when funeral directors started quoting £9,000, she didn’t know where to turn.